 You’ll typically receive a lower resale price for scrap metal than you would for bullion bars, coins or rounds.
 This is because scrap metal has to be melted down and then fabricated into a form that investors or industrial manufacturers desire.

 Most bullion dealers don’t accept scrap metal as a sell-back, preferring instead only fabricated products.
 If you’re looking to sell scrap metal, try a local pawn shop or a refinery.

-An easy way to calculate the value of your gold and silver bullion is to simply multiply the number of ounces by the current spot price.
+An easy way to calculate the value of your silver bullion is to simply multiply the number of ounces by the current spot price.
 This will give you an idea of the upper limit on how much you can expect to receive in a resale.

 Most bullion dealers will offer about 95 percent of the spot price, though this will vary depending on market conditions.
 If you have a large lot to sell or products the dealer is in short supply of at the time, you might fetch a higher resale premium.

 Keep in mind that, for a piece of jewelry, the dealer would multiply the gold content by the current spot price.
 So for jewelry that contains 10 ounces of gold but is 91.6 percent pure, the dealer would pay you for 9.16 ounces.
 Pawn shops will offer the lowest return — sometimes less than half of the bullion content.